 When it comes to business messaging services, Slack is among the best (see our full Slack Review).
 Not only does it provide a great user experience, but it also has a massive ecosystem of third-party apps.
-In addition to having more than 1,500 apps, Slack also has excellent integration with all of our favorite cloud storage apps.
+In addition to having more than 1,500 apps, Slack also has excellent integration with all of our best cloud apps.
 We’ve created this guide to the best cloud storage for Slack to help you pick the best option for your needs and get you right to work.

 Normally, sharing documents in your chats with Slack requires you to copy the link from whatever storage service you’re using and paste it into your channel or direct chat.
 With integrations, sharing documents to Slack from a compatible cloud storage service is as easy as clicking a button or typing a command.